About the School of Nursing

 Never before have there been so many exciting opportunities in the nursing profession.
 You can now take the step to become a registered nurse at the Joseph F. McCloskey School of Nursing.
 The School of Nursing is located at Washington and Jackson streets.
 It is a commuter school and houses classrooms, laboratories, a library, and faculty and administrative offices.
 All classrooms are equipped with audio-visual teaching technology.
 In addition, the Computer and Learning Resource Center offers computer-assisted instruction and a variety of digital learning resources.

 LVH–Schuylkill S. Jackson Street and LVH–Schuylkill East Norwegian Street provide students with clinical experiences which complement classroom instruction.
-There are also additional off-campus clinical sites and agencies used to further expand experience and learning.
+There are also additional LVHN clinical sites and off-campus sites and agencies used to further expand experience and learning.

 While some off-campus experiences are located within walking distance of the school, others will require access to a car.
 Car-pooling is encouraged whenever possible.
 However, each student is responsible for arranging transportation to off-campus clinical sites.